corn, black been and sweet potato quesadilla recipe

 • Sweet potatoes are a good source of manganese which is a necessary nutrient that aids your metabolism, bone development and vitamin absorption.

-These days, grocery shopping can be an adventure.
-You may find occasional shortages of meat and poultry products due to the effects of COVID-19 on the food chain.
-That’s why it’s good to have some simple, non-meat protein go-to meals.
+Add this simple, non-meat protein meal to your go-to recipes.
 This heart smart, low sodium recipe has 13 grams of protein.
 You can serve this quesadilla with salsa, guacamole, sour cream and cheese for added flavor and nutrients.
-Serves four.

 Ingredients